ChrisMusson/Super6/README.md

 # Super6
-Gives an extended league table view for a specified super 6 league
+Gives an extended league table view in google sheets for a specified super 6 league

+# Requirements:
+Must have a valid google account